koii-network/orca-task-example/testing-flow.md

 The test suite is structured using Jest, with a `beforeAll` block for initial setup, several `it` blocks for individual test cases, and an `afterAll` block for cleanup.

-## .env Setup

-Start by coping .env.example to .env and then populate your variables.

-If you do not have a Koii wallet configured, you can create one by following this tutorial: https://www.koii.network/docs/develop/command-line-tool/koii-cli/create-wallet

-If you need to fund your wallet for deployment, you can use https://buy.koii.network to buy some compute credits.

 ## Initialization (`beforeAll`)

 1.  **`namespaceWrapper.defaultTaskSetup()`**: This function is called first.
 It likely initializes the core environment for the task, potentially setting up mock storage, a mock K2 connection, or other foundational elements required for the Koii task SDK to operate in a test environment.